Rurouni Kenshin: Reflection: Release

-Rurouni Kenshin: Reflection was directed by Kazuhiro Furuhashi, with the screenplay written by Reiko Yoshida, music composed by Taku Iwasaki, and animated by Studio Deen.
+Rurouni Kenshin: Reflection was directed by Kazuhiro Furuhashi, with the screenplay written by Reiko Yoshida, and animated by Studio Deen.
 Its two episodes were first released on VHS and DVD by SPE Visual Works on December 19, 2001, and March 20, 2002.
 A "Director's Cut" DVD, which included new scenes, was released on October 9, 2002.
 Aniplex released the series on a Blu-ray set on September 21, 2011.

 In North America, the OVA was released by A.D.
 Vision, under the title Samurai X: Reflection, on March 25, 2003.
 The Director's Cut DVD was released on December 28, 2004.
 Aniplex of America released the OVA on a Blu-ray set, as Rurouni Kenshin: Reflection, on September 20, 2011.

 In Australia and New Zealand, Madman Entertainment released the OVA on DVD on May 14, 2003.

 In the United Kingdom, A.D.
 Vision released the OVA on DVD on September 22, 2003.

+Music

+The music for Reflection was composed by Taku Iwasaki.
+A soundtrack album, containing 18 tracks, was released on January 23, 2002.